dmlc/xgboost/doc/tutorials/dask.rst

 Troubleshooting
 ***************

-.. versionadded:: 1.6.0

-In some environments XGBoost might fail to resolve the IP address of the scheduler, a symptom is user receiving ``OSError: [Errno 99] Cannot assign requested address`` error during training.
+- In some environments XGBoost might fail to resolve the IP address of the scheduler, a symptom is user receiving ``OSError: [Errno 99] Cannot assign requested address`` error during training.
 A quick workaround is to specify the address explicitly.
 To do that dask config is used:

+  .. versionadded:: 1.6.0

 .. code-block:: python